erikjsun/OPN-masterthesis/README.md

 _final model to be posted here_

 ## Training
-Since the data is loaded from Azure Blob Storage, running the code and training the model should be pretty much plug-and-play.
+Since the data is loaded from Azure Blob Storage, automatically running the code and training the model should be pretty much plug-and-play.

 ## Testing
 _more details to be added_